amvmdev/amvm-form-models/README.md

 }
 ```

+#### getArrayIndexByKey(formModelArray, key)
-`getArrayIndexByKey(formModelArray, key)` - returns index of array item that contains passed unique key
+Returns index of array item that contains passed unique key

+#### isFieldValid(formModel, formModelValidators, fieldName)
-`isFieldValid(formModel, formModelValidators, fieldName)` - function finds meta by path, and runs validators against meta's value.
+Function finds meta by path, and runs validators against meta's value.
 If validator returns false, we add errors message from validator to meta's errors array.
 Returns true if meta object is valid.

+#### isModelValid(formModel, formModelValidators, stopOnFirstError)
-`isModelValid(formModel, formModelValidators, stopOnFirstError)` - function takes all validators and validates corresponding meta object in form model.
+Function takes all validators and validates corresponding meta object in form model.
 While validating, `errors` property of each meta is filled of validation error messages.
 If `stopOnFirstError` is set to true (default is false), then validation process stops after first meta object is invalid.
 Returns true if form model is valid.

+#### replaceErrors(formModel, errors)
-`replaceErrors(formModel, errors)` - function takes errors as argument, and replaces errors in form model with passed errors object. `errors` is an object in following format:
+Function takes errors as argument, and replaces errors in form model with passed errors object. `errors` is an object in following format:
 ```javascript
 {
     'path_to_meta': [